henriquearthur/gulp-boilerplate/README.md

 The example above will generate two sprite images: `albums.png` and `icons.png`  on `public/assets/images` folder (or the folder you provided on `config.js` for `dist.images`).

-Will also generate a `_sprites.css` file on `src/scss/_sprites.css` which I recommend you to include on your SASS/SCSS files using
+Will also generate a `_sprite.css` file on `src/scss/_sprite.css` which I recommend you to include on your SASS/SCSS files using

-    @import "_sprites"
+    @import "_sprite"